ylefay/unbiased_mcmc_with_couplings/README.md

 Implementation of "Unbiased Markov-Chain Monte Carlo estimators with couplings".
 Project done as part of the Bayesian Machine Learning course by Rémi Bardenet

-It includes a coupled Metropolis-Hasting algorithm, and the Thorisson's coupling Algorithm.
+It includes a coupled Metropolis-Hasting algorithm, the maximal coupling and its generalization, the modified Thorisson's Algorithm.
-Some scripts to test the algorithms on simple examples, in particular, reproduction of some examples from the paper.

 The R companion-code of the paper is available at [https://github.com/pierrejacob/unbiasedmcmc](https://github.com/pierrejacob/unbiasedmcmc).

 # How?
+This package requires `jax` and `numpy`.
+You can use `pip install -e .` to install the package.
 See the `experiments` folder for some examples of how to use the package.

 # References